Score-based Generative Diffusion Models for Social Recommendations: THE PROPOSED METHOD

 \textit{\textbf{(2) Collaboratively Controlled Denoising Diffusion Paradigm.}} After capturing the long-range and non-linear relations in the social network, we apply the score-based diffusion process on the propagated social representation $\mathbf{E}_S^{(L)}$ for further denoising.
 Specifically, SGMs use two Stochastic Differential Equations (SDEs) to model the noising and denoising processes of the data distribution.

 \textbf{Forward Process}.
 The forward process aims to transform the original data distribution of social representations into a prior distribution (e.g., Gaussian noise) in a continuous manner.
-Considering the forward diffusion process ${\{\mathbf{x}_{t}\}}_{t \in [0, T]}$ with respect to the continuous time step $t$, we first define the raw social embedding $(\mathbf{e}_S^{(L)})_{u}$ of a user $u$ as the initial state $\mathbf{x}_0$, taken from embedding matrix $\mathbf{E}_S^{(L)}$, and $\mathbf{x_{T}}$ follows the prior distribution.
+Considering the forward diffusion process ${\{\mathbf{x}_{t}\}}_{t \in [0, T]}$ with respect to the continuous time step $t$, we first define the raw social embedding $(\mathbf{e}_S^{(L)})_{u}$ of a user $u$ as the initial state $\mathbf{x}_0$, taken from embedding matrix $\mathbf{E}_S^{(L)}$, and $\mathbf{x_{T}}$ follows a standard Gaussian prior distribution.
 The forward diffusion process is defined by the following SDE:

-where $\mathbf{w}$ refers to the standard Wiener process~\cite{parzen1999stochastic} (a.k.a.
+where $\mathbf{w}$ refers to the standard Wiener process (a.k.a.
 Brownian motion), and $\mathrm{d}t$ is an infinitesimal time step.
 The vector-valued drift coefficient $f: \mathbb{R}^{d} \rightarrow \mathbb{R}^{d}$ denotes the drift coefficient determining the data perturbation direction, and the scalar diffusion coefficient $g: \mathbb{R} \rightarrow \mathbb{R}$ represents time-dependent noise magnitude.
 The drift coefficient and scalar function can be manually defined to effectively guide the perturbation toward the known prior.

 \textbf{Reverse Process}.
-The reverse-time SDE simulates the diffusion process in reverse time, reconstructing samples from a known prior that adhere to the original data distribution.
+The reverse-time SDE simulates the diffusion process in reverse time, reconstructing samples from a known prior that adheres to the original data distribution, which aligns with the denoising objective.
 We run the reverse process conditioned on the user’s collaborative information to guide the recovery of the user representation towards a collaboratively consistent direction.
 This can be formulated as the following conditioned reverse-time SDE~\cite{anderson1982reverse}:

 where $\bar{\mathbf{w}}$ denotes the Wiener process evolving in reverse time, $p_t$ denotes the data distribution at time $t$, and the condition vector $\mathbf{c} = (\mathbf{e}_R^{(L)})_{u}$ from $\mathbf{P}_R^{(L)}$ encodes the user’s preference pattern in the collaborative domain.
 The reverse SDE requires the gradient of $p_t$, known as the score $\nabla_{\mathbf{x}} \log p_t(\mathbf{x})$, which can be estimated with a time-aware scoring neural network $\mathbf{s}_{\boldsymbol{\theta}}(\mathbf{x}_t, t, \mathbf{c})$.